San Benedetto fuori della

 The church in art

-St Zenobius, the first bishop of Florence, performed one of his miracles
+Saint Zenobius, the first bishop of Florence, is said to have performed one of his miracles

 in the background of many paintings of this miracle.

-The original church is visible in the background of St Zenobius Raising a Boy
+The original church is visible in the background of Saint Zenobius Raising a Boy

-from the Dead (see below right) by Ridolfo Ghirlandaio.
+from the Dead (see right) by Ridolfo Ghirlandaio.
 And

-Domenico Veneziano in the Fitzwilliam, Cambridge UK, part of the St
+Domenico Veneziano in the Fitzwilliam, Cambridge UK, part of the Saint

 Also Saint Zenobius Resuscitating a Dead Child by Benozzo Gozzoli